wdi-sf-september-2014/todo_with_tests/README.md

 ```

 ## Required functionality:
-* Create a todo list
-  * A todo list should have a title and a description
-  * Titles may be at most 100 characters
-  * The description must be at least 5 characters long and at most 140
-    characters

 * Create a todo item for a todo list
   * A todo item should have a required title
+  * A todo item should not be creatable without a todo list specified
   * The title must be at least 5 characters long and at most 100
     characters
   * You should be able to complete a todo item